8 things you never knew you could do in The Whitsundays

 The exclusive 2.4-hectare resort-style property offers up to 14 guests the chance to lap up private beaches and 15 hectares of national park with diverse fauna and flora.
 Hosts John and Lyn will meet you on arrival at Elliot River and transfer you to the Island where you can spread out between four private bungalows – each with their own ensuite – and a three-bedroom house.
 The buildings are constructed from beautiful brushed box hardwood with polished timber floors underfoot.
 Everyone can converge in the guest lodge for meals.

 The resort is completely self-catered and available to rent via homeaway.com.au/p4971904

-A little closer to Airlie Beach, the new Elysian Retreat (formerly Paradise Bay Eco Resort) will open on Long Island in December 2018 for a maximum of 20 guests, and offers a private chef, magnesium pool and xxxxx.
+A little closer to Airlie Beach, the new Elysian Retreat (formerly Paradise Bay Eco Resort) will open on Long Island in December 2018 for a maximum of 20 guests and offers a private chef and magnesium pool.

 Drink cocktails in General Douglas MacArthur’s WW2 vessel

 Anticipation is building for the new Freedom Shores Resort, which is set to open in August 2018, where you can sleep in a boat on dry land and have your sundowners sitting at a bar crafted from General Douglas MacArthur’s WWII vessel.

 Just 15 minutes north of Airlie Beach in Woodwark, the 10 boat rooms have been designed to replicate boats docked at the marina and are made from the hulls of old ships.
 There’ll also be three one-bedroom apartments and a beach house with two bedrooms, ensuite and cooking facilities available to rent.